Vibek/ROSARIA/README.md

 # ROSARIA

+Type of settings and communication to use ROSARIA on mobile robots (Seekur Jr, Seekur Jr with manipulator, Pioneer 3-AT)

-NOTE: In my robot, we setup wifi to communicate. so, line number 257 is modified:
+In our robot, we setup the communicate over Wifi (ssh coomunication).
+So, line number 257 is modified:

- n.param( "port", serial_port, std::string("/dev/ttyS0") );

- But if someone use usb port in order to communicate, line number should be modified with:
+   n.param("port", serial_port, std::string("/dev/ttyS0"));

+But commands changes according to the type of communications.
+If anyone using USB mode communication, one must modified the line number 257 with:

-  n.param( "port", serial_port, std::string("/dev/ttyS1") ); //Your USB port number "e.g, 1,2,3,4"
+   n.param("port", serial_port, std::string("/dev/ttyS1"));  //Your USB port number "e.g, 1,2,3,4"